 If the Academic Standards Committee determines that suspension or expulsion is reasonable and advisable, the student will be informed of this action in writing.
 If an appeal is requested, a formal hearing will be held.
 No parents or friends may be present.
 Material witnesses will be asked to submit testimony in writing and may be asked to testify in person.
 No character witnesses or written statements from such parties are permitted.
 Students may consult with their academic advisor in preparing an appeal or defense before the Academic Standards Committee.
 The president of the College may elect to hear appeals of suspensions or expulsions.

 In the event of a third charge, the case will be automatically referred to the Academic Standards Committee for a formal hearing, following the procedure described above.
 Should the committee determine that a student has violated this policy for the third time, the result shall be immediate expulsion.
 Students wishing to appeal must make their request in writing.
-Appeals must be received by the vice president for academic affairs within five class days of receipt of the original hearing verdict.
-The vice president for academic affairs shall evaluate the written appeal so as to determine whether grounds exist.
-The president of the College may elect to hear appeals of the decision; appeals may only be presented (in writing) to the president if (1) new evidence is uncovered after the review by the vice president for academic affairs; or (2) where the student making the appeal has concerns about procedural issues during the appeals process.
+Appeals must be received by the provost and dean of the faculty within five class days of receipt of the original hearing verdict.
+The provost and dean of the faculty shall evaluate the written appeal so as to determine whether grounds exist.
+The president of the College may elect to hear appeals of the decision; appeals may only be presented (in writing) to the president if (1) new evidence is uncovered after the review by the provost and dean of the faculty; or (2) where the student making the appeal has concerns about procedural issues during the appeals process.

 Any member of the Academic Standards Committee who feels he or she has a conflict of interest in reviewing the case must be recused from discussion and voting.
 Student members of the Academic Standards Committee may not hear or review academic honesty cases.
 For a case to be reviewed, a simple quorum is required.
-If more than two faculty or administrative members of the committee recuse themselves from deliberations, the dean of curriculum and academic programs will appoint ad hoc replacements from the faculty to review the case.
+If more than two faculty or administrative members of the committee recuse themselves from deliberations, the associate provost will appoint ad hoc replacements from the faculty to review the case.

 Students may not withdraw from a course in which they have been charged with a breach of this policy.
 If the charge is overturned by the committee, the student may choose to withdraw with a W from the course without assessment of a late fee.